spectrocloud/librarium/docs/docs-content/troubleshooting/cluster-deployment.md

    can download it from the [Kubernetes](https://kubernetes.io/docs/tasks/tools/install-kubectl/) website.

 2. Set up your terminal session to use the kubeconfig file for your Nutanix cluster.
-You can find the kubeconfig for your cluster in the Palette UI by visiting the Nuntaix cluster's details page.
+You can find the kubeconfig for your cluster in the Palette UI by visiting the Nutanix cluster's details page.
 Check out the [Access Cluster with CLI](../clusters/cluster-management/palette-webctl.md#access-cluster-with-cli) guide for guidance on how to set up your terminal session to use the kubeconfig file.